anonyman09123-rgb/readmetest/README.md

 Quill is a modern, production-ready rich text editor built with pure HTML, CSS, and Vanilla JavaScript.

-It delivers a refined, Apple-inspired interface with advanced editing tools, theme support, autosave, zoom control, file export, and more — all running fully in the browser.
+It delivers a refined, Apple-inspired interface with advanced editing tools, theme support, autosave, zoom control, file export, and more, all running fully in the browser.

 ---

-## 🚀 Features
+## Features

-### 📝 Rich Text Editing
+### Rich Text Editing
 - Bold, Italic, Underline, Strikethrough
 - Text alignment (Left, Center, Right, Justify)
 - Ordered & Unordered lists